RMITLibrary/easy_cite/markdown/vancouver.md

 #### Place of publication

-For the place of publication, add the city, and then qualify it – see below – by the state code or country name.
+For the place of publication, add the city, and then qualify it – see below – by the US or Canada state code or country name.

 - **Cities in the USA and Canada**: Include the two-letter abbreviation for the state or province, e.g. St Louis (MO); Hamilton (ON).

-- **Cities in other countries**: Use the country name after all cities not in the USA or Canada, e.g. Melbourne (Australia); Oxford (England).
+- **Cities in other countries**: Use the country name after all cities not in the USA or Canada, e.g. Melbourne (Australia); Oxford (United Kingdom).

 - **No place of publication**: Use [place unknown] in square brackets.